IPL vs LipiFlow, An Unbiased Comparison | EyeLoveCares

 Intense Pulsed Light (IPL) is an outpatient procedure that provides relief for dry eye.
 The therapy has also been used to combat rosacea, acne, and sun damage, which make sense since IPL targets those with evaporative dry eye.
 This type of dry eye is caused by ocular rosacea or eyelid inflammation.
-Inflammation causes the meibomian glands to not work to capacity allowing tears to evaporate too quickly.
+Inflammation causes the meibomian glands to not work to capacity, allowing tears to evaporate too quickly.
 The lack of natural oil to work with natural tears in turn causes dry eye.
 People who experience dry eye often complain of blurry vision, redness, and a burning feeling.
-IPL is only used when the patient has run out of options and has tried medication, eye drops, and supplements.
+IPL is usually only used when the patient has run out of options and has tried medication, eye drops, eyelid hygiene, and supplements.

 How Does IPL Work?

 The Intense Pulsed Light procedure involves using pulses of light in areas around the eye.
 The light pulses reduce inflammation and provide a similar sensation to a warm compress.
-This warming effect can free debris that obstructs the glands that make tears.
+This warming effect can free debris that obstructs the glands that make the oil needed for tears.
 The glands are expressed, and any secretions are removed creating an immediate relief.
 Once the procedure is complete, patients are given eye drops that further reduce inflammation.
 Depending on the severity of dryness, the patient might be required to use the eye drops every day until the next IPL treatment.

 IPL is known for increasing natural tear production and has its best success after the fourth treatment.
 However, some people will feel relief after the first treatment.
 After the condition has normalized, the patient only needs a maintenance treatment once or twice a year.
 Maintenance is determined when symptoms come back or the expressible meibomian gland count decreases.
-Younger patients need less maintenance.
+Younger patients usually need less maintenance.